joncampbell123/dosbox-x/INSTALL.md

 If you use macOS as your operating system, we also release portable packages for the macOS (64-bit) platform.
 For the current DOSBox-X version 0.83.9, the official macOS packages are available as zip packages:

-For 64-bit x86-based macOS:
+For 64-bit Intel-based macOS:
 * [dosbox-x-macosx-x86_64-20201231203002.zip](https://github.com/joncampbell123/dosbox-x/releases/download/dosbox-x-v0.83.9/dosbox-x-macosx-x86_64-20201231203002.zip)

 For 64-bit ARM-based macOS:
 * [dosbox-x-macosx-arm64-20201231202930.zip](https://github.com/joncampbell123/dosbox-x/releases/download/dosbox-x-v0.83.9/dosbox-x-macosx-arm64-20201231202930.zip)

-The macOS package requires 64-bit x86 or ARM-based macOS operating system.
+The macOS package requires 64-bit Intel or ARM-based macOS operating system.
 It should run natively on the recent versions of macOS such as macOS Catalina (10.15) and Big Sur (11.0).
-Both SDL1 and SDL2 binaries (in .app format) are provided in the macOS package, in the directories named "dosbox-x" and "dosbox-x-sdl2" inside the zip file.
+Both SDL1 and SDL2 binaries (in .app format) are provided in the macOS package, in the directories named ```dosbox-x``` and ```dosbox-x-sdl2``` respectively inside the zip file.
 You can select either SDL1 or SDL2 version according to your preference.

+If you have an older macOS version such as macOS High Sierra (10.13), you may need to run the DOSBox-X binary (SDL1 or SDL2) in the Intel-based macOS package from the command line rather than from the Finder.
+In such case go to the directory ```dosbox-x/dosbox-x.app/Contents/MacOS``` (SDL1) or ```dosbox-x-sdl2/dosbox-x.app/Contents/MacOS``` (SDL2) after the package is extracted and then run the DosBox binary directly.

-The 64-bit x86 and ARM-based macOS packages for the previous DOSBox-X version (0.83.8) are also available from:
+The 64-bit Intel and ARM-based macOS packages for the previous DOSBox-X version (0.83.8) are also available from:

 * [dosbox-x-macosx-x86_64-20201130192748.zip](https://github.com/joncampbell123/dosbox-x/releases/download/dosbox-x-v0.83.8/dosbox-x-macosx-x86_64-20201130192748.zip)
 * [dosbox-x-macosx-arm64-20201130193800.zip](https://github.com/joncampbell123/dosbox-x/releases/download/dosbox-x-v0.83.8/dosbox-x-macosx-arm64-20201130193800.zip)